 St. Luke's Hospital Pharmacy Residency Programs

-Internal Medicine Specialty Residency
+PGY2 Internal Medicine Residency

-The purpose of this training program is to prepare role model practitioner-educators for entry into specialized clinical pharmacy positions and academic-setting positions.
-This is accomplished by:
+The purpose of this training program is to prepare role model practitioner-educators for entry into specialized clinical pharmacy positions or faculty positions.

 - Practicing in multidisciplinary patient care settings in internal medicine and related subspecialties.

 - Receiving formal instruction and mentoring in didactic and experiential teaching methods by partnering with St. Louis College of Pharmacy.

 - Co-precepting and primary precepting Doctor of Pharmacy students in clinical clerkships.

 - Enhancing verbal and written communication skills through clinical practice activities, didactic teaching, seminar presentations and community health symposiums.

 One PGY2 Internal Medicine Residency position is available.
 The resident will participate in seven months of required clinical rotations.
 The resident will also be expected to primary precept an APPE acute care student during one of these months, generally on the internal medicine-general rotation in the spring, based on rotation schedules.
 In addition, the resident may select up to three months of rotations from a broad range of available specialty experiences.